 The world moves fast and it moves on.
 Circumstances were less than ideal for this old man and his leg and I couldn’t change it.
-But, I could somehow and in some small way let him know that he was not alone if he tripped again; and just in case he did, I was there for four minutes to let him know that someone really did care about his limp and his journey.
+But, I could somehow and in some small way let him know that he was not alone if he tripped again; and just in case he did, I was there to let him know that someone really did care about his limp and his journey.

 You may never know what someone else is going through and you certainly cannot help everyone, but welcoming the opportunity to help the people that do cross your path might just prevent this world from running out of love.
 A little flame can still create a huge fire.
 So, do good and be good.
 I mean really, what else are you on earth for if not that?